SweHostingPoland/tetr3pm/README.md

 ## keybinds
 the game has rather simple keybinds. if you already played TETR.IO, you'll feel yourself (almost like at home), considering i'm also a TETR.IO player and I decided to reuse the same keybinds.

-<li>left/right/down arrows - moves the active shape on the grid
+* left/right/down arrows - moves the active shape on the grid
-<li>up arrow - rotates the active shape on the grid
+* up arrow - rotates the active shape on the grid
-<li>spacebar - make the active shape instantly reach the bottom, going to the next shape essentially
+* spacebar - make the active shape instantly reach the bottom, going to the next shape essentially

 ## demo files
 this was a nightmare. i had to find audio files to put in the game for the Siege demo, issue is a lot of the songs nowadays are obviously not copyright-free or royalty-free. i decided to use the following songs...

-<li> The Nymphaeum Part V by Angelwing;
+* The Nymphaeum Part V by Angelwing;

 why: this is the default MikoPBX hold music, and it gave me memories so i thought hey that'd be funny.

-<li> デイドリーム (Daydream) by RINZO and MAHIRU;
+* デイドリーム (Daydream) by RINZO and MAHIRU;

 why: i wanted a J-Pop song, but most of them are obviously going thru licensers like Sony, so that was a pain, so i just decided okay let's go with NCS. easy.